 In case you’ve somehow missed it, one of the biggest trends to come out recent years has to be the industrial look.
-Whether it be in coffee shops, trendy bars or renovated older buildings, the industrial look is everywhere.
-Luckily, this is a look that is easy for you to recreate yourself thanks to its fairly minimalist ethos.
+Whether it be in coffee shops, trendy bars or renovated older buildings, industrial interiors are everywhere.
+Luckily, this is a theme that is easy for you to recreate yourself thanks to its fairly minimalist ethos.
 One of the best ways to start your industrial look is by using tiles.
 Tiles have a no nonsense aesthetic about them and gives you that clean cut, simplistic look required of the industrial design.

 To start with, you want to work from a natural palette with a slightly harsher edge.
 Think white with natural, exposed woods coupled with greys and blacks for that slightly more dramatic flare.
 Additionally, try to opt for a matt finish on your tiles as this will encapsulate that rustic look.
 Similarly, any stone tile would be a perfect choice as it gives a natural, earthy look that works beautifully when paired with modern furniture for that stark contrast of old and new.